opencdft/cdftpy/README.md

     Options:

       -m, --method [rism|rsdft]
-      Defines calculation method, with rsdft as a default
+        Define calculation method, with rsdft as a default

       -s, --solvent <solvent_model>
-      Defines solvent_model with default as s2.
+        Define solvent_model with default as s2.
         Other avaialble models include hcl, n2, hcl_neutral.
         An additional model restricted to RISM is spce.

+      -a, --adjust [charge|sigma|eps] <value>
+        Adjust solute charge, sigma, or eps parameters

       -d, --dashboard [filename]
         Generate dashboard for analysis.